 Continuing Education Units (CEUs)

 This course is approved for 0.2 AOTA CEU or two contact hours under this Classification Code: Category 2, OT Process: Intervention.

-Sensational Brain LLC is an approved CE provider for the Alabama, Florida, and Georgia Boards of Occupational Therapy; however, the Georgia Board of Occupational Therapy does not recognize our live courses format (Broadcasted Interactive Event).
+Sensational Brain LLC is an approved CE provider for the Alabama, Florida, and Georgia Boards of Occupational Therapy.
 Our CE Broker tracking number is 50-20546.
-This course code is 20-622289.
+This course code is 20-695614.
 CEUs are uploaded weekly.
 Please provide your license information with your post-test.

-This course is offered for 0.2 ASHA CEUs (Introductory level, Professional area).
+This course is offered for 0.2 ASHA CEUs (Introductory level, Professional area) beginning June 1, 2018.

 View Course Agenda

 - For refunds and returns information, click here: https://goo.gl/ZxYd9Q